 The outlets for discount publishers consist of discount shelves in normal bookstores, discount mall stores, and other types of discount stores.
 Many books beyond the bestsellers that you see at Costco are discount books.

 In electronic publishing, the price being set by discount publishers is 99 cents.
-Going into 2013, readers now look to the 99 cent area with distrust.
+Going into 2014, readers now look to the 99 cent area with distrust UNLESS the book is on a sale.
 It was flooded with a ton of garbage and still is flooded.
 Caution going there with your electronic work now.
-Use that price range only down the road when you have a large inventory and want to promote a series.
+Use that price range only down the road when you have a large inventory and want to do special promotions.

 In this area of publishing, the margins of profit are thin and the publishers depend on volume of sales to make even a decent profit margin.
 Very few traditional publishers have discount arms, but they do high discount at times to some stores like Wal-Mart.
 That is different than discount publishing as a business model.
 Most discount publishers only focus on being discount publishers and go for the volume of sales.